 Annual Self-Review

-Your quarterly 1:1 docs already have the raw material — graded goals, win logs, quarter summaries.
-This doc stitches them into one story: what you accomplished, how you grew, and where you're heading.
+Your Quarterly 1:1 docs already have the raw material — graded goals, win logs, quarter summaries.
+Your Biweekly 1:1 feedback history has the thanks-for/wish-that record.
+This doc stitches them into one story.

 How annual goals differ from quarterly goals: